See and hear about the Ethnographic Field School for Risk and Disaster and what the 2019 field session crew accomplished!

 - Paleontology Field School: ANTH 470 (summer course)

 To apply, click the button below and complete the form and upload your materials.
-Applications are due April 20 by 11:59 p.m.
+UPDATE: Applications are due May 8 by 11:59 p.m.
 MST.
 A committee appointed by the Department of Anthropology and Geography Chair shall select the recipient(s).
 Applicants will be informed of the selection by April 30.